bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

     <br/>
 </p>

-This type of cost function can be efficiently minimized via gradient-based iterative optimization (eg. accelerated proximal gradient descent or alternating direction method of multipliers).
+This type of cost function can be iteratively minimized via gradient-based optimization (e.g. accelerated proximal gradient descent or alternating direction method of multipliers).
 Here we choose accelerated proximal gradient descent.